angular/angular/aio/content/guide/creating-libraries.md

 For publishing to npm use the partial-Ivy format as it is stable between patch versions of Angular.

-Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so may change between patch versions.
+Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so might change between patch versions.

 Partial-Ivy code is not backward compatible with View Engine.
 If you use the library in a View Engine application, you must compile the library into the View Engine format by setting `"enableIvy": false` in the `tsconfig.json` file.